─────────────────────

 Items—especially perishables—that are placed in the scroll emerge as fresh as when they were first stored.
 Living things, too, appear unchanged—completely unaffected by the passage of time.
 A Human prisoner who had been transported via scroll from Caldemount to the Wastelands Outpost—which would later become the Helix Grand Bazaar—described the experience as instantaneous.
 He claimed that it felt like only a second had passed: one moment he was in Caldemount, the next, he was stepping out into the Outpost.

-Many have attempted to replicate the Spatial Scrolls, but to no avail.
-It is likely that the Postmages—Postknight mages stationed at Aldor College—would know the recipe for creating them, since they are the ones tasked with studying and developing the Scrolls.
+Many have attempted to replicate Knightmail, but to no avail.
+It is likely that the Postmages—Postknight mages responsible for preparing the scrolls—would know the recipe for creating them, since they are the ones tasked with studying and developing Knightmail.
 But the Postmages have remained tight-lipped on the matter.